For World Mental Health Day Carers Trust launches new guidance for mental health professionals

 The Guide recommends that CYP MHS professionals should seek to identify a young service user’s carer(s), including sibling carers, as soon as possible.
 It is often forgotten how much support brothers and sisters give to a sibling with poor mental health.
 And siblings often feel that they are one of the few people their brother or sister can talk to, giving them a wealth of unique insights into the mental health of the sibling they care for.

-Welcoming publication of the Guide, Carers Trust’s Director of Services in England, Kathryn Hill, said:
+Welcoming publication of the Guide, Carers Trust’s Former Director of Services in England, Kathryn Hill, said:

 “The Triangle of Care model has already made a real difference in helping health service professionals understand how consultation with a service user’s carer can make a material difference to improving treatment.
 So, we are thrilled today to be extending the Triangle of Care’s core principles with this new guidance.
 The new Guide will play a vital role in better connecting mental health service professionals with the people who understand best what is happening in the lives of their young service users – the service user’s carers.”